behrouz-rfa/server-monitoring/README.md

 ## Run everywhere

 `server-monitoring` is written in Go(lang).
 All you need is the precompiled binary based on your operating system, and the HTML/CSS/Javascript files.
-You can even run `monhttp` on your Raspberry Pi.
+You can even run `server-monitoring` on your Raspberry Pi.

 ## Notifications